piraeusdatastore/runc-etcd/README.md

 ## Options
 ```
 NAME:
-  runc-etcd/runc-etcd.sh - A script to maintain etcd cluster
+  runc-etcd.sh - A script to maintain etcd cluster

 WARNING:
   1. Only use this script after consulting Piraeus team